 This evaluation identified data gaps that contribute to lower confidence in the bodies of evidence for some endpoints and time periods after exposure.
 Future targeted research to assess the long-term neurological effects of sarin exposure should address areas with low confidence in the findings.
 Future research would benefit from the use of well-characterized human exposure data, use of exposed and appropriately matched control populations for neurological tests, and animal models that address the inconsistencies identified in this review using study design, conduct, and reporting practices to minimize bias.
 Given the hazard conclusions from this review, additional research on the four main health effect categories above may impact the confidence in the conclusions.
 Research may also be informative on a diverse range of neurological endpoints, identified in this report’s appendices, for which there is inadequate evidence to determine whether there is an association with acute sarin exposure.
 Another area of research that the available data do not address is the effects of sarin on developing and aging brains.
 The current data are insufficient to assess if there are any susceptible populations.

 National Toxicology Program (NTP).
 2019.
-NTP monograph on the systematic review of long-term neurological effects following acute exposure to sarin.
+NTP monograph on the systematic review of long-term neurological effects of sarin.
 Research Triangle Park, NC: National Toxicology Program.
 NTP Monograph 06. https://doi.org/10.22427/NTP-MGRAPH-6